Trinamool Congress

+AITC began as a breakaway faction of the Indian National Congress and rapidly rose to prominence in the politics of West Bengal under Banerjee's leadership.
+AITC ruled the state of West Bengal with Banerjee serving as chief minister from 2011 until 2026.
+The party first came to rule the state after defeating the Left Front in 2011 elections.
+Subsequently, the party won in 2016 and 2021 elections.
+However, it failed to gain majority in 2026 election, and was defeated by the Bharatiya Janata Party (BJP).
+After a rebellion within the party, the name and symbol of the party was frozen.
+Three factions emerged from the rebellion, the Nationalist Citizens Party of India, Democratic Trinamool Congress, and Mamata All India Trinamool Congress.

 History

 Founding

-After being a member of the Indian National Congress (INC) for over 26 years, Mamata Banerjee quit the INC and established the TMC in 1998.
-The official election symbol of the TMC is Jora Ghas Phul (two flowers with grass).
-In the 1998 Lok Sabha polls, TMC won seven seats.
-In the next Lok Sabha election that was held in 1999, Trinamool Congress won eight seats with BJP, thus increasing its tally by one.
-In 2000, TMC won the Kolkata Municipal Corporation elections.
+After being a member of the Indian National Congress (INC) for over 26 years, Mamata Banerjee quit the INC and established the AITC in 1998.
+The official election symbol of the AITC is Jora Ghas Phul (two flowers with grass).
+In the 1998 Lok Sabha polls, AITC won seven seats.
+In the next Lok Sabha election that was held in 1999, All India Trinamool Congress won eight seats with BJP, thus increasing its tally by one.
+In 2000, AITC won the Kolkata Municipal Corporation elections.

 The party initially joined the National Democratic Alliance (NDA), as part of the Vajpayee government, and was initially quite successful, winning seven seats in its first election in 1998.
-In the 2001 Vidhan Sabha elections, the TMC won 60 seats in alliance with the INC, becoming the principal opposition party.
-They suffered big losses in the 2004 Lok Sabha elections and the 2006 West Bengal Legislative Assembly election, and subsequently left the NDA.
+In the 2001 Vidhan Sabha elections, the AITC won 60 seats in alliance with the INC, becoming the principal opposition party.
+They suffered big losses in the 2004 Lok Sabha elections and the 2006 West Bengal Legislative Assembly election, and subsequently left the National Democratic Alliance (NDA).

 Nandigram movement

 In December 2006, the people of Nandigram were given notice by Haldia Development Authority that a major portion of Nandigram would be seized and 70,000 people evicted from their homes to make way for a chemical plant.
-People started a movement against this land acquisition and the TMC helped lead the movement.
+People started a movement against this land acquisition and the AITC helped lead the movement.
 The Bhumi Uchchhed Pratirodh Committee ('Committee against Land Evictions'; BUPC) was formed to protest against the eviction.
 On 14 March 2007, the police opened fire on the protesters and killed 14 villagers and many more went missing.
 Many sources claimed (and the claims were supported by the Central Bureau of Investigation in its report) that armed Communist Party of India (Marxist) cadres, along with police, fired on protesters in Nandigram Many intellectuals protested in the streets and this incident gave birth to a new movement.
 Socialist Unity Centre of India (Communist) leader Nanda Patra led the movement.
-The events led to a significant backlash against the CPI(M) government, and were a major factor in the TMC's success in the elections that followed.
+The events led to a significant backlash against the CPI(M) government, and were a major factor in the AITC's success in the elections that followed.